odaridavid/Clean-MVVM-ArchComponents/README.md

 keystore.properties
 ```

-If you encounter any error check [this site](https://docs.travis-ci.com/user/encrypting-files/) out
+If you encounter any error check [this site](https://docs.travis-ci.com/user/encrypting-files/) out.

 ## Architecture